martinjackson/simple-widgets/docs/SearchSortTable.md

 }
 ```

 3.  ***choice*** = this indicates whether there will be choice boxes or input boxes for the filter input.
 If choice prop appears, then the box to place the filter information will contain a choice box with all the possible data for that column.
 Select or type the value and press the filter button.
 If there is no choice prop, the filter information will be entered into an input text box.
+With this prop you can use the filterdaterange option with the table prop to get a list of ranges in the ChoiceText box for the filter.
+For more information see table prop.

 4.  ***controlBreak*** = is an array that allows to set up hidden columns and control breaks before the table is displayed.
 The control break array should have the same number of elements as the table array.
 Each element is an object that contains a hidden and a control break field.
 For example,
 ```javascript